 This length of time is enough to travel the distance of a football field.
 You can easily see how an accident is more likely to occur under these conditions.

-Texas law prohibits the use of cell phones or other handheld devices under some conditions while driving.
+ย Texas law prohibits the use of cell phones or other handheld devices while driving under certain conditions.

 Drivers cannot text while driving, and they should not read or write emails while behind the wheel.